-In Appendix B "Programme Assessment Scope", the programme should clearly identify, at the "activity type" level (e.g., sector(s), sub-sector(s), and/or programme/project "type(s)"), elements that the programme is submitting for TAB's assessment of CORSIA eligibility; as well as the specific methodologies, protocols, and/or framework(s) associated with these programme elements; which are described in this form.
+In Appendix B "Programme Assessment Scope", the programme should clearly identify, at the "activity type" level (e.g., sector(s), sub-sector(s), and/or programme/project "type(s)"), elements that were included in the previous application and were previously assessed by TAB and if applicable, currently eligible under the Scope of Eligibility, and additional elements that the programme is submitting for TAB's assessment; as well as the specific methodologies, protocols, and/or framework(s) associated with these programme elements; which are described in this form.

-In Appendix C "Programme Exclusions Scope", the programme should clearly identify, at the "activity type" level (e.g., sector(s), sub-sector(s), and/or programme/project "type(s)"), any elements the programme is not submitting for TAB's assessment of CORSIA eligibility, which are not described in this form; as well as the specific methodologies, protocols, and/or framework(s) associated with these programme elements.
+In Appendix C "Programme Exclusions Scope", the programme should clearly identify, at the "activity type" level (e.g., sector(s), sub-sector(s), and/or programme/project "type(s)"), any elements that were excluded from TAB's previous assessments or are currently outside of programme's Scope of Eligibility, and additional elements that the programme wishes to exclude from TAB's assessment; as well as the specific methodologies, protocols, and/or framework(s) associated with these programme elements.